Roblibs/servo_ax12a/README.md

 # Status
-This project is currently in Step 0
+This project is currently in finalizing Step 1

 While Steps 1,2 and 3 are the heart of the servo and might in future ebe shared with a generic servo component, Steps 4 and 5 are much more time consuming, specific to the ax12a but would really bring an added value